-Annual Report Data from Gas Distribution, Gas Gathering, Gas Transmission, Hazardous Liquids, and Liquefied natural Gas (LNG) Operators
+Annual Report Data from Gas Distribution, Gas Gathering, Gas Transmission, Hazardous Liquids, Liquefied Natural Gas (LNG), and Underground Natural Gas Storage (UNGS) Facility Operators

-- Annual Report Data from Gas Distribution, Gas Gathering, Gas Transmission, Hazardous Liquids, and Liquefied Natural Gas (LNG) Operators
+- Annual Report Data from Gas Distribution, Gas Gathering, Gas Transmission, Hazardous Liquids, Liquefied Natural Gas (LNG), and Underground Natural Gas Storage (UNGS) Facility Operators

-Incident / Accident Data from Gas Distribution, Gas Gathering, Gas Transmission, and Hazardous Liquids and LNG Operators
+Incident / Accident Data from Gas Distribution, Gas Gathering, Gas Transmission, Hazardous Liquids, LNG, and UNGS Operators

-Operators of LNG facilities and gas and hazardous liquid pipelines are required to submit reports to PHMSA within 30 days of an incident or accident (49 CFR Parts 191, 195).
+Operators of UNGS facilities, LNG plants and gas and hazardous liquid pipelines are required to submit reports to PHMSA within 30 days of an incident or accident (49 CFR Parts 191, 195).
 Reports include incident times and locations, injury and/ or fatality counts, commodity spilled/ gas released, causes of failure, evacuation procedures, and other relevant information.

 Mechanical Fitting Failure Data from Gas Distribution Operators